AAM 2024 Code of Conduct

 The American Alliance of Museums is dedicated to providing a safe, inclusive, and welcoming conference experience for everyone.
-We do not tolerate discrimination or harassment in any form.
+We do not tolerate discrimination, harassment, bullying, xenophobia, or racism in any form.

-Discrimination is the unjust or prejudicial treatment of others based on human difference.
+Discrimination is the unjust or prejudicial treatment of others based on human differences.

 Harassment includes, but is not limited to: